 Your iftar should have a source of grains, proteins, vegetables, fruits and healthy oils.

 Choose whole grains, lean meat, chicken breast, fish, olive oil in moderation and whole fruits instead of fruit juices.
 Stay away from fried food, and food high in fat.

 Meats, legumes, eggs and dairy products are rich in proteins.
 Ensure you have at least one of these sources in every Ramadan meal since proteins are very important for your body cells.
 They also increase your satiety level thus reducing the temptation for eating sweets.

 - Avoid salty and sugary foods:

-Eating sweets immediately after iftar will result to bloating and cause a delay in digestion.
-It will also cause a fluctuation in the blood glucose level, which will lead to you craving for more sweets.
-That’s why, it is recommended to have sweets in moderation 2-3 hours after iftar.
+Eating sweets immediately after iftar will result in bloating and cause a delay in digestion.
+It will also cause a fluctuation in the blood glucose level, which will lead to you craving more sweets.
+That’s why, it is recommended to have sweets in moderation 2-3 hours after Iftar.